 - You board the bus according to your event start time (based on your predicted mile pace).

-- Mile markers are positioned to help guide you down the lake with feed stations starting at mile 1.5.
+- 7 x Mile and 7 x half mile markers are positioned along the route to help guide you down the lake with feed stations starting at mile 1 and then every mile up to and including mile 6.

-- You can stop for a drink at the feed stations or swim past and continue on your swim for the 7 miles.
+- You can stop for a drink at the feed stations or swim past and continue on your swim for the 7.5 mile route.

-- At the finish, your medal is placed around your neck, a warm drink awaits and buses are on hand to shuttle you back to Event HQ.
+- At the finish, your medal is placed around your neck, a warm drink awaits.

-- Although this really event is about taking part and completing the journey, we do have prizes for the fastest in each age group for both wetsuit and non-wetsuit swimmers.
+- Although this event is about taking part and completing the journey, we do have prizes for the fastest overall swimmers and also in each age group for both wetsuit and non-wetsuit swimmers.

 What pace should I put down when I enter?